 - 1. Directors and the senior management will be obliged to know these Regulations, comply with them and ensure their compliance.
 To this effect, the Secretary of the Board of Directors will provide each of them with a copy thereof. - 2.
+These Regulations and any amendments thereto will be notified to the National Securities Market Commission (CNMV) and registered with the Spanish Companies Registry in accordance with the applicable regulations.
+The current wording of these Regulations will be available on the Company's corporate website. - 2.
 The Board of Directors will adopt the appropriate measures so that the Regulations are available to shareholders and the investing public in general.